Conservation • Propagation • Welfare • Ethics

 Enclosures nearly twice the size of the industry standard

-I am always working toward my goal of creating optimal welfare for my animals (see figure below).
-I have a long term strategic plan to significantly increase enclosure size, improve enrichment, refine nutrition, and expand my choice based care.
-My goal is to never cease improving.
+We are always working toward our goal of creating optimal welfare for our animals (see figure below).
+We have a long term strategic plan to significantly increase enclosure size, improve enrichment, refine nutrition, and expand my choice based care.
+The goal is to never cease improving.

 I'm a retired US Army Chaplain (Airborne), former professional AZA zookeeper (reptiles), and a small-batch breeder with over 30 years of experience working with reptiles.
 I've been blessed to have traveled to 22 countries, lived on 3 continents, and managed captive reptiles in multiple climates.
 All of which has helped me develop a diversified perspective on husbandry.